 Head out of Tirana on Rruga Durresit then take the main exit for Kosovo (the exit is 5-10 minutes past the Carrefour supermarket on the right).
 After another 15 minutes or so you’ll see the exit for Kruja which takes you along a winding mountain road sure to make you passengers carsick.
 The road to Kosovo is a known driving black spot so drive carefully, especially if overtaking.

 There are much more beautiful places to see in the south and on the coast.
-Click here to discover the places and I love and recommend visiting in Albania, read my Albania travel guide.
+To find out more and discover the places and I love and recommend visiting in Albania, read my Albania travel guide.